My question for you today is: How good are you at Trusting God in difficult times?

 But God CAN and WILL use US for HIS Glory.

 I Love a song by MercyMe, it’s called “Even If.”

 As I was driving home the day I had my woes me moment, that song came on and reminded me of exactly what I needed.

 It says, I know you’re able, and I know you can save through the fire, with your mighty hand, but Even If you don’t, my hope is you alone.

-You see Friends, we must come to the realization that our hope is in Jesus Christ.
-“Even If” my circumstances don’t change…….God has changed “ME” in the midst of them.
+You see Friends, I get Homesick for Heaven, the same as other born-again followers of Jesus Christ but for now “Even If” my circumstances don’t change…….God has changed “ME” in the midst of them.